Kesin2540/Zombie-Game-project/README.md

 ├── README.md
 ```

 > Note: This repository contains the full Unity project.
-To run or modify the game, open it using Unity (version XX.X or later recommended).
+To run or modify the game, open it using Unity.

 ---